rforssen.net / iot / app

 int

-Reported once at startup.
-Required by the platform's POST /identify endpoint.
+Reported once at module load.
+Required by the platform's POST /identify endpoint for the blue-flash identification blink.

 np_pin